I graduated in Electronic Engineering in 1991 and got the PhD in 1995, both at the University of Bologna.

 I am Full Professor at the University of Bologna since 2001, when I founded a research group named Radio Networks (RN) performing scientific/industrial research in the field of the Internet of Things, and Mobile Radio Networks.

 Since then, I have been involved in / responsible for / coordinator of many international projects funded by the European Commission (among them, four Networks of Excellence, three COST Actions).
 I have also been responsible for many contracts with industries (Telecom Italia, NEC, Microsoft, Sadel, Cefla, Smail, GD/Coesia and others).

 I teach Mobile Radio Networks and Internet of Things within the international Master Degree in Telecommunications Engineering.
 I also offer a course on Project Management and Soft Skills (PMSS) to students of all Schools of the University; PMSS has originated the SoftSkills4Success project.

 The courses offered by the Radio Networks group form a cluster addressing all main aspects of the IoT – you may find here the phylosophy behind the path we propose.

 I am chairperson for the triennium 2019-2021 of the European Association EURACON.
 Since 2022, I will act as Vice-Chairperson.

 Why radio, not wireless?
-Because I am interested mostly in networks where radio is the essence; the radio channel with all its features (distortion, interference, fading, interference, mobility), makes networks challenging to control and interesting to study.
+Because I am interested mostly in networks where radio is the essence; the radio channel with all its features (distortion, interference, fading, shadowing, mobility), makes networks challenging to control and interesting to study.

 The evolution from GSM (2G) towards 5G makes clear evidence of why these systems are called Mobile Radio (not Wireless) Networks, as the radio channel plays a fundamental role in the design and performance of the entire system.

 INTERNET OF THINGS